Carlos Bettini: Ambassador to Spain

-Bettini has been Argentina's Ambassador to the Kingdom of Spain and the Principality of Andorra since August 6, 2004.
-He has served in this capacity under both President Néstor Kirchner and President Cristina Fernández de Kirchner.
+Bettini became Argentina's Ambassador to the Kingdom of Spain and the Principality of Andorra on August 6, 2004.
+He served in this capacity under both President Néstor Kirchner and President Cristina Fernández de Kirchner.

 His appointment as ambassador to Spain caused controversy because he had no diplomatic background and was viewed as a lobbyist for Spanish business interests in Argentina.
 Patricia Bullrich openly criticized his appointment, saying that it was inappropriate to appoint a lobbyist for Spain to the ambassadorship.
 Bullrich cited Bettini's alleged actions on behalf of Dycasa, and noted that he had been reported at the time to the Anti-Corruption Bureau.
 Bettini denied having ever worked as a lobbyist, and announced that he would file a complaint against Bullrich in response to her accusations.
-Opposition leader Elisa Carrio warned that if he was appointed ambassador, she would “file a criminal complaint for illegal appointment.”
+Opposition leader Elisa Carrio warned that if he was appointed ambassador, she would "file a criminal complaint for illegal appointment."

 One source noted that although Bettini, upon being appointed ambassador to Spain, denied ever having been a lobbyist or representative for Spanish companies, stating that such activities would be inappropriate for a public official or diplomat, he had explicitly identified himself in 2000 as a lobbyist for Spanish business and political interests.

-In a 2013 public address by Maria Bettini, the “disappearances” of the Bettini family members were used to contrast the terror and human-rights abuses of the military dictatorship with what Carlos Bettini himself, at that event, described as the benign human-rights policies of the Kirchners.
+In a 2013 public address by Maria Bettini, the forced "disappearances" of the Bettini family members were used to contrast the terror and human-rights abuses of the military dictatorship with what Carlos Bettini himself, at that event, described as the benign human-rights policies of the Kirchners.